anmolshah80/evento/README.md

     git reset --hard HEAD
     ```

-  - `Do this`: Remove each cached file from Git index using the command where you see the issue
+  - `Do this` -> Remove each cached file (where you see the tracking issue) from Git index using the command
     ```bash
     git rm --cached src/components/Header.tsx
+    git rm --cached src/components/H1.tsx
+    git rm --cached src/components/Logo.tsx
     ```
-  - Rename those files to kebab case (previously it was in pascal case)
+  - Rename those files manually in kebab case format (previously it was in pascal case)